WWII-The true History1/2

 This municipal museum plays a disproportionate role because of its location in an area erroneously considered as the place where started the liberation of Europe.

-3-When the allies' flags are hoisted near monuments or museums in France, that of the one of the real vanquisher of the war i.e. USSR is systematically forgotten while this country lost nearly 16% of its population to allow the liberation of the European continent from the Nazi dictatorship.
+3-When the allies' flags are hoisted near monuments or museums in France, that of the one of the real vanquisher of the war.

 The mistakes of the Soviet Union should not penalize the peoples of former USSR who would then suffer a double penalty inflicted by Western countries: (i) the human losses during the war and (ii) the Stalinism.